20 Best Museums In Florence Italy

 Steeped in history, the Palazzo Vecchio was Florence’s seat of power.
 It was the home of the City Council that governed the Republic of Florence.

 On the first floor of the palace, you can visit the Hall of the Five Hundred.
-It’s the largest room in a palace in Italy.
-The hall was commissioned by the fiery Dominican preacher Savonarola.
-But it got a major facelift in the Renaissance.
+It’s the largest room in any palace in Italy and decorated with frescos by Giorgio Vasari.

 Giorgio Vasari frescos in the Hall of the Five Hundred